-The editing workspace is where you create your project by adding your media, various effects, transitions, and title effects.
-The editing workspace has two different views, the timeline and storyboard views, which are accessed by clicking the
+The editing workspace is where you create your project by adding your media, various effects, transitions, title effects, etc. The editing workspace has two different modes, the timeline and storyboard modes.
+They are accessed at first launch in the PowerDirector launcher window.